 The first one happened when I was in line to get beer and some cute girl just said I love your shirt, in which I replied with a standard thanks, then we never saw each other again.
 Boiler plate dozo conversation with a girl.
 The second time I was in line for beer again as I got two before the actual show started, of course I finished those in no time to help loosen me up and I wanted "one" more before the show.
 Some lady said I love the Black Keys, are they touring soon?
 Dead giveaway that she doesn't actually love them because if she did she'd know they've been on a hiatus since 2015.
 It'd be like me saying I love Robin Williams, why hasn't he made any movies lately?
 To avoid confrontation I just said "nah they're not touring right now", which looking back I regret because I should've used this as an opportunity to share my vast knowledge on the subject.
 I mean what's the point of knowing all this useless music and sports knowledge if I'm never gonna use it in everyday life?
 Maybe if she wasn't married... and the third was saying yes when a couple around me asked if I could take their picture.
 I always say yes, I love to take strangers photos.
 That sounded creepy AS FUCK.
 So creepy that I just typed out AF for the first time in 2018.
 But what I mean is I like to do it for people, it's nice to help out your fellow human, plus I like to have a little fun with it.
 I told the guy that he needed to smile more and his girlfriend clearly appreciated that.
 I didn't this time but sometimes I like to pull an aunt at the family BBQ and say "make a silly face" but given being the 300 lb dude alone at a HAIM show I made the executive decision to withhold from saying that.

 As for the show itself it was fucking incredible.
 The opener Lizzo SUCKED.
 I didn't know any of her music.
-Big nasty black chick who shoves the fact that she's a big nasty black chick in your face.
-Aka the worst type of people.
+She was just shoving the fact that she's a YUGE in your face.
 Not for me.
 Please cover up!
-She basically had her vadge hanging out which would've been cool 150 lbs ago.
-As a fat person I can say that, in fact that's the reason why I gained half of the weight I lost two years ago, so I'd be allowed to still talk shit about fat people.
+She basically had her lips hanging out which would've been cool like 150 lbs ago.
+As a fat person I can say that.
+In fact that's the exact reason why I gained half of the weight I lost two years ago, so I'd stil be allowed to still talk shit about fat people.
 Like when the dentist (Bryan Cranston) converts to Judaism for the jokes.

 I just fucking hate the bodi-positive movement.
 Sorry not sorry.
 If you're morbidly obese you shouldn't be proud about it.
 You don't see me wearing a mesh shirt like Sean Astin in 50 First Dates.